 The ABE, ABF, ABH Ratings

-Aviation Boatswain's Mate was established as a rating in 1944.
 Aviation Boatswain's Mates play a major part in launching and recovering naval aircraft quickly and safely from land or ships.
 This includes preparing and fueling planes prior to take-off and after landing.

 AB's may specialize in launching and recovering aircraft on the flight deck of an aircraft carrier, ABE; aircraft fueling and fuel systems, ABF; or aircraft handling, fire fighting and salvage and rescue operations, ABH.

-Later in their careers ABs can earn the advanced AB rating that requires supervision of all these individual specialties.
+Later in their careers, ABs can earn the advanced AB rating that requires supervision of all these individual specialties.

-Aviation Boatswain's Mate - Launch/Recovery (ABE)
+Aviation Boatswain's Mate - Launch/Recovery (EMC A101)

-Aviation Boatswain's Mates (Launching and Recovery Equipment) operate, maintain, and perform maintenance on steam catapults, barricades, arresting gear, and associated equipment ashore and afloat.
+Aviation Boatswain's Mates (Launching and Recovery Equipment) job description: to operate, maintain, and perform maintenance on steam catapults, barricades, arresting gear, and associated equipment ashore and afloat.
 They operate catapult hydraulic systems, retraction engines, water brakes, jet blast deflectors, Integrated Catapult Control Stations (ICCS), jet blast deflector control panels, and arresting gear engines, sheave dampers, deckedge control stations, and associated equipment.

 ABEs perform aircraft handling duties related to the operation of aircraft launching and recovery equipment.

-Aviation Boatswain's Mate - Fuels - (ABF)
+Aviation Boatswain's Mate - Fuels - (EMC A102)

-Aviation Boatswain's Mates (Fuels) operate, maintain, and perform organizational maintenance on aviation fueling and lubricating oil systems in CVNs, LHAs, LHDs, and LPDs, including aviation fuel and lubricating oil service stations and pump rooms, piping, valves, pumps, tanks, and portable equipment related to the fuel system.
+Aviation Boatswain's Mates (Fuels) job description: to operate, maintain, and perform organizational maintenance on aviation fueling and lubricating oil systems in CVNs, LHAs, LHDs, and LPDs, including aviation fuel and lubricating oil service stations and pump rooms, piping, valves, pumps, tanks, and portable equipment related to the fuel system.
 They operate, maintain, and repair valves and piping of purging and protective systems within the Air Department's spaces aboard ship, and they supervise the operation and servicing of fuel farms and equipment associated with the fueling and defueling of aircraft ashore and afloat.

 ABFs operate and service motorized fueling equipment, maintain fuel quality surveillance and control in aviation fuel systems ashore and afloat.
 They train, direct, and supervise firefighting crews, fire rescue teams, and damage control parties in assigned fuel and lubricating oil spaces, and observe and enforce fuel handling safety precautions.

-Aviation Boatswain's Mates (Aircraft Handling) direct the movement and spotting of aircraft ashore and afloat.
+Aviation Boatswain's Mates (Aircraft Handling) job description: to direct the movement and spotting of aircraft ashore and afloat.
 They operate, maintain, and perform organizational maintenance on ground-handling equipment used for moving and hoisting of aircraft ashore and afloat, and they supervise the securing of aircraft and equipment.
 ABHs perform crash rescue, firefighting, crash removal, and damage control duties.
 They perform duties in connection with launching and recovery of aircraft.

 Qualifications, Interests, and Working Environment